-Metabolic bone diseases are caused by congenital defects of bone cells, or by factors (hormonal or tumoral) that alter bone cell function.
-The result is abnormal development of the skeleton and/or inability to maintain healthy bones.
-Many of these rare diseases are hereditary, caused by genetic mutations that can be passed on to children of affected patients; others are acquired, meaning that they occur after birth, though the cause remains unknown for many of these disorders.
+Metabolic bone diseases are caused by genetic abnormalities that may directly or indirectly affect the bone, or by other factors (hormones, tumors, diet, or drugs) that alter bone cell function.
+These disorders may result in abnormal growth and development of the skeleton and/or the inability to maintain healthy bones.
+These diseases are rare, many are caused by changes in genes that can be passed on to children of affected adults; others may develop after birth from medical problems that were not inherited.
+For others, the cause remains unknown.

 To schedule an appointment or refer a patient, please call 314-454-7775.
 Offices are open Monday-Friday, 8 a.m.-4:30 p.m.

 Washington University School of Medicine does not endorse or guarantee the accuracy of information contained on websites on non-affiliated external sources.
 Read the School of Medicine’s Policy on Links to Third-Party Websites to learn more.